Top 20 Kubernetes Interview Questions

 This can be determined by introducing probes, such as a liveness probe.
 It can check if the application inside a pod is running.
 If it shows failure, the container will get restarted.

-16. Can you state a few different ways to provide API security on Kubernetes?
+16. What are a few different ways to provide API security on Kubernetes?

 To provide API security on Kubernetes, some methods we can use are: